jhampstead/dnm_qc/README.md

 `find_adjacent_variants` expects the following command line arguments:
 * An input VCF file
 * A variant type to consider (one of 'snv', 'indel', or 'both')
-* A radius in which to look for adjacent variants
+* A radius in which to look for adjacent variants (in base pairs)
 * An output VCF file

 Similar to previous, VCFs can be compressed or uncompressed, indexed or unindexed.
 Multiallelic sites can be split or unsplit. `<vcf_in>` can be a single- or multi-sample VCF file, but note the program will consider co-occurring variants across all samples in the VCF file (so if individual A has an indel called at position 5 and individual B has an indel called at position 10, these calls will both have FORMAT/MNV = 1).